1️⃣ WHAT IS DPDP ACT 2023?

 | Compliance | DPO, Consent, Encryption, Audit |

-⏳ 2-MINUTE QUICK REVISION SHEET
+⏳ QUICK REVISION SHEET

 ✔ DPDP = Digital Personal Data Protection Act 2023